How a Debt Management Plan Works

 Our advice is tailored to fit your goals.
 You review the recommendations and options and decide what next steps are right for you.

-Please note: to limit the spread of coronavirus, we are currently offering phone appointments only.
+Please note: to limit the spread of the coronavirus, we are currently offering phone and online appointments only.
 We will reintroduce in-person appointments at a later date.

 What to Expect after Starting a DMP

 Determining Your Payments

 The purpose of a Debt Management Plan is to help you get out of debt.
 Your financial counselor will work with you to establish a budget that includes a realistic monthly debt payment to your creditors.
 Your DMP payment will be based on the amount you owe and individual creditor guidelines.
 It is important that no further charges are made while you are on the program.
 You can discuss any concerns with your counselor during your sessions.

 You can make your monthly payments by mail, electronic payment service/ACH, in-person, or online.
 Dropping off or overnighting a money order or cashier’s check is the method that will be processed the fastest.
 We encourage you to pay extra on your DMP payments when you are able, but keep in mind it’s important to build up emergency savings at the same time.

 Once you’ve set up a DMP, creditors may continue to you contact you until they agree on the monthly payments, or until they’ve received up to three consecutive payments.
 You will continue to receive statements from each of your creditors, as well as a monthly statement from LSS.
 This will allow you to monitor your progress and ensure your monthly interest rates remain as your counselor described.

 Credit scoring is based on several factors.
 Participants who consistently make their DMP payments on time and do not incur new debt while on the DMP are likely to have a higher score over time.
 Participating in a DMP may also improve your chances of getting credit in the future since your debts will be paid in full.